czg1211/python/README.md

 # python
-All my python project are in here.
+All my python projects are in here.